ayanmitra-2003/CodSoft-level1-Landing-page/README.md

-# CodSoft-level1-Calculator
+# CodSoft-level1-Landing-page
-This project is a simple yet efficient calculator built with HTML, CSS, and JavaScript to perform basic arithmetic operations like addition, subtraction, multiplication, and division.
+This project is a simple yet efficient landing page built using HTML, CSS, and JavaScript, designed to create an engaging and responsive web presence.